Hull Buddhist Group

 you plan to attend.

-There will also be some meditation evenings on Zoom.
+There may also be some meditation evenings on Zoom.

 Lay Buddhists of all traditions are welcome to attend.
 Other people interested in finding out more about meditation and Buddhism are also welcome to attend.